JayACarlsonAtHome/j5c_install_from_source_001/docs/README.md

 and the fact that MacBook Pros really don't have enough resources for it to really matter, and I don't have a Mac Desktop.
 So I haven't finished and maybe will never finish that one.
+Update:  I have a new mac mini with 64 GB of ram.
+OH YEAH, The mac mini can do this now...but I haven't started it yet.

 The project was built with JetBrains CLion.
 So that would be your easiest way to build the executable on your system.